shikharvaish28/mit-ocw-downloader/README.md

 ## Instructions to download OCW using this

 * [mit-ocw-scrapper][1] basically needs a link to the video lectures page of a MIT-OCW course (which of course has video lectures).
-The link would be something like [<https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/lecture-videos/]>
+The link would be something like [<http://ocw.mit.edu/cources/college/course-title/video-lectures/]>

   * Make a [virtual environment][4] for this project on your local machine and activate it.

-  * Install all of the dependencies from ```requirements.txt``` file.

   * Copy the ```download.py``` file to the folder where you want to download the video lectures.